-Recognition itself is a powerful topic in 2022.
-Our recent survey found that 85% of employees say it's important employers enable recognition from peers and managers.
+Recognition itself is always a powerful topic.
+Our survey found that 85% of employees say it's important employers enable recognition from peers and managers.
 Employees aren’t just hoping that their managers are good at recognition, they are expecting it as a part of their day-to-day working environment.

-When we poll webinar attendees on which aspect of a recognition culture is a struggle, consistency always comes out at the top.
+When we poll webinar attendees on which aspect of a culture of recognition is a struggle, consistency always comes out at the top.

 How can you knit together pockets of recognition into a company-wide plan in which employees are just as likely to get recognition, regardless of which department or location they work?